EmilyGraceLB/Week9Practical1/README.md

 - `package.json` is the editable version of `package-lock.json`.
 We will come back to this file in future!
 For now, you can ignore it.

 ### Step 3 - remove unnecessary template code
-The most important file in the project is main.js inside the src folder.
+Open main.js, inside the src folder.
+This file is linked in index.html and runs when the site first loads.

 When you're happy you understand how the existing code in this file works, modify it so that it displays a paragraph that says "Hello, World!".
 There should be no other content!